 Why Auto ApproveResourcesFAQ

-Why Auto ApproveAuto RefinanceAuto Lease PurchaseMotorcycle RefinanceResourcesFAQ
+Why Auto ApproveResourcesFAQAuto RefinanceAuto Lease PurchaseMotorcycle RefinanceLog In

-(844) 533-5952
+(844) 336-3365

 What Is Gap Insurance And How Does It Work?

-If you have a car loan, it is possible that the car may be valued at less than you owe on it.
-This is less than ideal, but it happens often enough with vehicle loans.
 This becomes a major problem if something drastic happens to your car.
-If your car is stolen or totaled and the insurance company only pays out what the car is valued at, it might not cover the amount that you have left on your loan.
+For example, if your car is stolen or totaled, the insurance company will typically only pay out what the car is valued at, not the amount that you have left on your loan, leaving you still making payments on a vehicle you no longer have.

 How Does Gap Insurance Work?

-Gap insurance kicks in when there is a gap between what insurance will pay and what you still owe on the car.
 Say you take out a loan for $20,000 on your new car, and a few months later your car is totaled while it is parked outside your house.
 You file a claim with your insurance company, and they agree to pay $17,000.
 The $3,000 difference is ultimately your responsibility, even though the situation was completely out of your control.
+If you have gap insurance, then you would file a claim and your policy would cover that difference.

 Gap insurance ultimately works in conjunction with comprehensive and collision insurance to minimize or eliminate your out of pocket expenses.